DR. CHARITY LEE CHIN AI

 Biography | |

-Charity Lee is currently a Senior Lecturer at the Faculty of Languages & Linguistics, University of Malaya.
+Charity Lee is currently Senior Lecturer and Deputy Dean (Research and Innovation) at the Faculty of Languages and Linguistics, Universiti Malaya.
 Her main areas of research include narrative analysis and discourse analysis, particularly involving social practices surrounding migrant and vulnerable groups, as well as narrative methodology.
 Her research also includes communication practices in media, politics, and healthcare.
-Some ongoing research projects include arts-based narrative research among refugees, doctor-patient communication in primary healthcare consultations and communication practices of journalists relating to the Sustainable Development Goals (Erasmus+ CBHE Grant).
+More recently, she has begun employing participatory and arts-based methods in her work with vulnerable groups.
+She has published in Sociological Research Online; Discourse, Context and Media; Discourse and Society; Emotion, Space and Society; Patient Education and Counseling; International Journal of Medical Informatics; and Perspectives - Studies in Translation Theory and Practice.
 She teaches German linguistics at the undergraduate level and a range of discourse analysis approaches at the post-graduate levels.
-She welcomes supervision of postgraduate students on any topics employing discourse analysis, particularly narrative analysis, approaches, social action research and arts-based research. |
+She welcomes supervision of postgraduate students on topics relating to healthcare and forced migration employing discourse analysis, particularly narrative analysis approaches, participatory action research and arts-based research. |

 Publication